2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Local path planning module

 \rd{In particular, we incorporate the spatial-temporal recurrent structure into both the actor and the two critics of the LSTM-TD3 algorithm.
 The spatial recurrent component loops over surrounding vessels, while the temporal recurrent component loops over time steps.
 This design choice equips our LPP agent with resilience against partial observability, while allowing it to adapt seamlessly to scenarios involving varying numbers of target ships.}

 \rd{The actor's architecture closely mirrors that presented in \cite{waltz2022spatial}, except that we apply a hyperbolic tangent activation at the last layer to generate actions within the range $[-1,1]^{\vert \mathcal{A}\vert}$, where $\vert \mathcal{A}\vert$ denotes the cardinality of the action space.
-Further details on the action space will be elucidated in Section \ref{subsubsec:action_space_LPP}.
+Further details on the action space \rdd{are provided} in Section \ref{subsubsec:action_space_LPP}.
 Formally, the actor network can be described as follows: